Leonetienne/Tubio/README.md

 If you opt for unleashing Tubio on your LAN, i would **strongly** recommend enabling the whitelist!
 You can do this either in the `config.json` or in /settings.
 Either way, it is a json-array of strings which represent IPv4 addresses.

 ## Setup (Linux)
-1) Clone this repository and build it with cmake
+1) Clone this repository and build Tubio (in /Tubio/) with cmake.
 2) Create some folder on your system.
 This will be the installation folder.
 3) In this folder, dump the contents of /Tubio/.
 4) Install python3 and then yt-dlp via `pip install yt-dlp`.